jardelufc/ARM7XilinxBasys3DesignKit/README.md

 Vivavdo design is configured for running at 10mhz.
 You can easily increase or decrease it by reconfiguring the clock manager .

-There are two peripherals: GPIO and Timer .
+There are two AHB Lite bus peripherals: GPIO and Timer .

 GPIO reg for defining direction is at 0x804
 GPIO reg for reading or writing pins is at 0x800